simeonqs/Dynamic_evolution_of_vocal_production_learning_in_parrots/README.md

 - `models` contains all the Stan models

-	- `body_to_nr_unique.stan` total effect of body size on number of unique mimics
+	- `body_to_nr_unique.stan` total effect of body size on the number of unique mimics

 	- `body_to_presence.stan` total effect of body size on the presence of mimicry

+	- `body_to_quality.stan` total effect of body size on the quality fo mimicry

-	- `brain_to_nr_unique.stan` total effect of relative brain size on number of unique mimics
+	- `brain_to_nr_unique.stan` total effect of relative brain size on the number of unique mimics

 	- `brain_to_presence.stan` total effect of relative brain size on the presence of mimicry

+	- `brain_to_quality.stan` total effect of relative brain size on the quality of mimicry

+	- `context_to_quality.stan` total effect of the context on the quality of mimicry

+	- `habitat_to_nr_unique.stan` total effect of habitat on the number of unique mimics

+	- `habitat_to_presence.stan` total effect of habitat on the presence of mimicry

+	- `habitat_to_quality.stan` total effect of habitat on the quality of mimicry

-	- `longevity_to_nr_unique.stan` total effect of life expectancy on number of unique mimics
+	- `longevity_to_nr_unique.stan` total effect of life expectancy on the number of unique mimics

 	- `longevity_to_presence.stan` total effect of life expectancy on the presence of mimicry

+	- `longevity_to_quality.stan` total effect of life expectancy on the quality of mimicry

 	- `phylo_signal.stan` phylogenetic signal on the presence of mimicry

-	- `sociality_to_nr_unique.stan` total effect of sociality on number of unique mimics
+	- `sociality_to_nr_unique.stan` total effect of sociality on the number of unique mimics

 	- `sociality_to_presence.stan` total effect of sociality on the presence of mimicry

+	- `sociality_to_quality.stan` total effect of sociality on the quality of mimicry

+	- `template_to_quality.stan` total effect of whether or not a template was provided on the quality of mimicry

 - `00_load_data.R` loads the raw data, cleans it and saves several RData in `RESULTS` objects for later steps